MrNickD/GettingAndCleaningData/CODEBOOK.md

 The `subjects` are numbered 1 to 30.
 The `activities` are `walking`, `walking_upstairs`, `walking_downstairs`, `sitting`, `standing`, and `laying`.

+## Units
+Data for all other measurements for this data set were taken by both the phones Accelerometer and Gyroscope.
+The acceleration signal from the smartphone accelerometer are in standard gravity units 'g'.
+The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ## Time Domain Accelerator Measurements
 Time domain measurements(mean and standard deviation), along each axis(X,Y,Z):
 Types: Body, Gravity, Body Jerk, Body Magnitude, Gravity Magnitude, Jerk Magnitude.